 I won’t wear heels

-I’ll book in time for adventures and being curious like it’s a client meeting
+I’ll book in time for adventures and being curious in the same way as booking out time for a client meeting

 I’ll own the numbers, not the other way round